 Look and see what is available in your community.
-We have a free summer program here which has been a lifesaver for me this summer.
+We have a free summer program here which has been a lifesaver for me in past summers.
 We can’t all afford daycare, but there could be options in your communities that will fit your family’s needs.
 Even just a week-long camp can be a nice break for you to get ahead on your work.

 Hire a mother’s helper